 Operating through the COVID-19 pandemic is challenging businesses to respond and adapt to an unprecedented crisis.
 Business owners and executive leadership are facing critical operational and procedural decisions in a rapidly changing environment.
-Sheehan Phinney is advising clients on all aspects of the legal implications of COVID-19 and has established a COVID-19 Resource Page for sharing information and best practices in this evolving situation.
+Sheehan Phinney is advising clients on all aspects of the legal implications of COVID-19 and has established a COVID-19 Resources page for sharing information and best practices in this evolving situation.
 We are committed to developing and implementing business strategies for our clients during this challenging time.

 Supporting Your Business